Does Fluoride During Pregnancy Affect Child’s IQ?

 By understanding the risks and benefits of fluoride, pregnant women can make informed decisions about fluoride use and take steps to maintain good oral health while minimizing potential risks.

-Fighting Tooth Decay and Promoting Dental Health
+Fighting Tooth Decay & Promoting Dental Health

 Fluoride has long been recognized as a critical tool in the fight against tooth decay and cavities.
 It strengthens tooth enamel and makes it more resistant to acid and deterioration.